 If you are tired of juggling high interest credit debt and a mortgage, refinancing with debt consolidation might offer a lifeline.
 Refinancing your mortgage to consolidate debt allows you to use your home’s equity to pay off multiple debts, potentially lowering your interest rates and monthly payments.
 But the big question is: Is refinancing the right move for your financial future?
+The RefiGuide will help you review offers from credible banks and lenders while showing you how to refinance a mortgage and debt consolidation solutions.

 This article will outline the steps to refinance your mortgage and consolidate debt, the benefits and drawbacks, and tips for a smooth process.
 By the end, you’ll have a clear understanding of whether mortgage refinancing for debt consolidation fits your financial goals.